blueberrygarden/Turtlebot_Voice_Control/README.md

 $ roscore
 $ rosrun robot_voice iat_publish
 $ rostopic pub /voiceWakeup  std_msgs/String  "data: 'anny string'"
-we have changed iat_pubish.py, so you don't need to wake it up, iat_publish will keep recording
+I have invalidate the wakeup function in wakeupiat_pubish.py, so you don't need to publish a string topic to wake it up, iat_publish will keep recording.
+If you still want to use this function, just delete the "void wake()" function.
 $ rostopic echo /voiceWords
 picture5

-I have written a simple voice_teleop node, subscribe the topic "voiceWords". which is published by iat_publish.
-Than publish control commands '/turtle1/cmd_vel' recording to the Text information.
+I have written a simple voice_teleop node to subscribe the topic "voiceWords". which is published by iat_publish.
+Than publish control commands to '/turtle1/cmd_vel' recording to the Text information.
-Now we can control the turtlesim node
+Now we can control the turtlesim node just for fun.
 $ roscore
 $ rosrun robot_voice iat_publish
 $ rosrun robot_voice voice_teleop.py
 $ rosrun turtlesim turtlesim_node

+How to control the turtlebot3_waffle_pi?
+I have written two new scripts, they are turtlebot3_teleop_voice.py and turtlebot3_teleop_voice.launch, which can control the velocity of robot very smoothly.